01Maya/Mechanical_Portfolio/README.md

-# Meet Patel – Mechanical Supervisor Portfolio
+# Meet Patel – Mechanical Supervisor Portfolio✨

 ## Overview
 A professional personal portfolio showcasing the industrial journey, technical expertise, and strategic projects of a Mechanical Supervisor at L&T Defence.